Robotic Innovation Challenge

 - Refine and Repeat Step 6 as necessary.

 - Communicate Results: Design a presentation to communicate the results of your project.

 Many hospitals and nursing homes are understaffed.
 There is a critical shortage of healthcare workers in hospitals and nursing homes nationwide, especially in rural areas.
 Additionally, there is a shortage of primary care doctors in most of rural America.

-Design a robot that can help ease the burden of stress and/or work overload in our healthcare system.
+How can we design a robot that can help ease the burden of stress and/or work overload in our healthcare system?
 Watch these videos for inspiration.

 It is no secret that teachers are overworked and underpaid.
 There are many critical areas an average classroom teacher just cannot assist with.
 Students that do not speak English as their primary language, students with learning disabilities, and students who have to miss large amounts of school due to injury or illness.

-Design a robot that can assist students in the school/learning environment.
+How can we design a robot that can assist students in the school/learning environment?
 Watch these videos for inspiration.

 The world is an unequal place.
 It means that not everybody has the same access to the same rights, opportunities, or quality of life.
 Though there are over 7 billion people in the world, if we think about it in terms of 100 people, here are some major social injustices:

 - 86 people are able to read and write – 14 people cannot.

 - Only 7 people have a college/university degree or diploma – 93 people do not.